dam90/astrometry/README.md

 ![screenshot of running nova container](./media/nova_homepage.png)

+#### NOVA API

+The web API also works.
+Using api key `XXXXXXXX` hit this endpoint  http://localhost:8000/api.
+See [ADN docs](http://astrometry.net/doc/net/api.html) for details on the API.

 ## Index files

 The docker image comes with only one index file for testing, so you'll probably want to add your own.
 See the [index README](./index) for a description of how to do this.